saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 Virtual USB (vUSB) for Real Devices simulates connecting a real device with a USB cable directly to your local machine during a live or automated testing session.
 It allows you to interact directly with a device in the Sauce Labs cloud via an integrated development environment (IDE) like Android Studio and Xcode, or browser-based tools like Chrome DevTools and Safari Web Inspector.

-With Virtual USB, you can use homegrown developing and testing tools because it integrates into the development environment as if the device was directly connected to the workstation.
+With Virtual USB, you can use homegrown development and testing tools because it integrates into the development environment as if the device was directly connected to the workstation.
 When you debug your applications, Virtual USB provides the ability to build and deploy an application directly from the IDE.
 You can also directly monitor device performance metrics such as CPU consumption, device memory, and network data performance.

 ## What You'll Need